OpenModelica/OMPackageManager/README.md

 means that all pre-release version are not supported, all _remaining_ versions with version number greater or equal to 7.0.0 are fully supported, all _remaining_ versions with version number greater or equal to 5.1.0 are partially supported, and all _remaining_ versions are considered obsolete.

+When the first string starts with `>=`, all versions with equal or higher release number according to semver get the attribute of the second string.
+The string
+`prerelease` identifies all pre-release version, that have a semver metadata starting with `-`.
+It is also possible to start the first string with `+`, as in `+default.modelica.association` that matches `v3.2.1+default.modelica.association` and `v3.2.2+default.modelica.association`.
+The wildcard `*` matches any version.
+In all other cases the first string must match verbatim the version number.

 Some libraries in the package manager are regularly tested on the OSMC servers, see the OpenModelica Library Testing [README.md](https://github.com/OpenModelica/OpenModelicaLibraryTesting/blob/master/README.md).